ComradeFrosty/ansible-generic-sql-deployments/README.md

 1. Install the .ispac files in a given target server
 2. Run the SQL scripts one after one only after success
 3. Run the SQL jobs one by one

+This project is in active development, please use this as a skeleton only.